 Allow enough time for the peacefulness of just absorbing the views of the Sydney Harbour Bridge in the distance.

 This Hidden Sydney adventure includes the tripod foremast and fire control tower of the 1st Australian ship to be named HMAS Sydney (there have been five).
-It sits on the point, safer ehre than on many of its namesakes.
+It sits on the point, safer here than being mounted on many of its namesakes.

 This first HMAS Sydney famously sunk the German naval ship Emden in 1914, later going down with all hands from damage suffered from the German warship.

-Instead, there were all sorts of conspiracy theories that were later proven false by historians to justify the unlikely story that it must have been something mysterious that caused the sea to swallow so many lives without trace.
+Instead, there were all sorts of conspiracy theories to justify the unlikely story that it must have been something mysterious that caused the sea to swallow so many lives without trace.
+These were later proven false by historians but this meant that there was no search for the Austrralian ship or remains of her crew.

 It is one of the more spectacular cases in Australian history of that observation my father used to make about the attitude of some people:

-The superstructure of HMAS Sydney was originally installed on the headland in 1934 as a memorial to the sailors of HMAS Sydney, but was later rededicated to the lives of all sailors lost at sea.
+The superstructure was originally installed on the headland in 1934 as a memorial specifically to the sailors of HMAS Sydney, but was later rededicated to the lives of all sailors lost at sea.

 It is a thoughtful and somehow very fitting place for such a memorial – with stunning views back to Sydney.